KianiLab/Okazawa_Cell_2021/README.md

 ## Test code

-[Okazawa2021.m](./Okazawa2021.m): Generate population average PSTHs (Fig. 2A-B) and PCA plot (Fig. 2E-F).
+[Okazawa2021.m](./Okazawa2021.m): Generate population average PSTHs (Fig. 2A-B) and PCA plot (Fig. 2E-F; without bootstrap procedure for estimation of SE).

 ## Contact

-For questions and further inquiry about the dataset and code, please contact the first or lead author (okazawa@nyu.edu, roozbeh@nyu.edu).
+For questions or further inquiry about the dataset and code, please contact the first or lead author (okazawa@nyu.edu, roozbeh@nyu.edu).

 ## License